had0j/io_qp2_rule_eng/readme.md

 ## Extra notes

-In all Fatigue systems `+X% received attack` will be correspondingly increased to 2 (3) times due to 【Volatile Garbage(+)】, same as multiplication
+In all Fatigue systems `+X% received attack` will be correspondingly increased to 2 (3) times due to【Volatile Garbage(+)】, same as multiplication

 If you can understand JavaScript code: [Extra technological information](/Extra_technological_information.js)

 【Advertisement】After experiencing, feel like these mods are too hard?
 Don't want to grind reverse mod unlocks due to being too inconvenient?
  If you already have a basic understanding of every mod, then check out this new game!
 Grandly introduce……
  [***天穹点点乐 Zenith Clicker***](https://github.com/MrZ626/ZenithClicker)
- ((translation note: this is actually in the original))
+ ((translation note: this is real))

 ## Special thanks